estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

   CREATE PUBLICATION flow_publication FOR ALL TABLES;
   ```

+6. In the [RDS console](https://console.aws.amazon.com/rds/), note the instance's Endpoint and Port.
+You'll need these for the `address` property when you configure the connector.

 4. Configure your connector as described in the [configuration](#configuration) section above,
-with the additional of the `proxy` stanza to enable the SSH tunnel.
+including the additional `networkTunnel` configuration to enable the SSH tunnel.
 See [Connecting to endpoints on secure networks](../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks)
 for additional details and a sample.
-You can find the SSH `forwardHost` and `forwardPort` in the [RDS console](https://console.aws.amazon.com/rds/) as the Endpoint and Port, respectively.

 ### Google Cloud SQL